What is chronic pancreatitis?

 Causes of chronic pancreatitis include:

-Having a gene (physical trait you inherit from a parent) for certain disorders, such as cystic fibrosis Cystic Fibrosis Cystic fibrosis is a disease people are born with.
-It makes body fluids thick and sticky.
-These sticky fluids clog up the lungs, digestive system, and many other organs.
-Children have many health... read more , hereditary pancreatitis, or autoimmune pancreatitis
+Having a gene (physical trait you inherit from a parent) for certain disorders, such as cystic fibrosis Cystic Fibrosis Cystic fibrosis is a disease that is passed down through families (a hereditary disease).
+It makes fluids in your lungs, digestive system, and many other organs thick and sticky.
+Children with... read more , hereditary pancreatitis, or autoimmune pancreatitis

 Sometimes there's no clear cause.